karchkha/MelSpec_GPT_VQVAE/README.md

 $ python extract_codes.py --model_dir {VQVAE_model_directory}
 ```
 This will generate additional files in the database where the token codes will be saved.

+TODO: adding vggsound data and running model on it.

 # VQVAE